the-draupnir-project/Draupnir/CONTRIBUTING.md

 # Contributing code to Draupnir

-Draupnir is licensed under the Cooperative Software License.
-The reason for the license is simply because this project was something that I was previously employed to work on.

-I have not decided whether I will accept contributions under the same license or another license or a CLA yet.
-I will welcome advice, but I will not welcome attempts to parsuade me to re-adopt and relicense under Apache-2.0 unless being offered compensation.

-As of now, I am accepting contributions under the Apache-2.0 license in the same way as Mjolnir.
-This allows me the option to relicense Draupnir under Apache-2.0 without needing to chase up all contributors.

 ## How to contribute

 The preferred and easiest way to contribute changes to Matrix is to fork the